Brothin/FlexYoga/README.md

 ## ⚡ Technologies Used

-### The following technologies is utilized in this project:
+### The following technologies are utilized in this project:

 - HTML (Hypertext Markup Language) for structuring the content of the website.
 - CSS (Cascading Style Sheets) for styling and enhancing the visual appearance.